H2Cyber/VolDiff/README.md

 Use Directions
 ----------------
-If a single memory image of an potentially infected system is available, use the following command to analyse it using VolDiff:

-`python VolDiff.py path/to/image.vmem profile --malware-checks`

-The `--malware-checks` option instructs VolDiff to perform a number of checks such as process parent/child relationships, unusual loaded DLLs, suspicious imports, malicious drivers and much more.
-VolDiff will save the output of a selection of Volatility plugins for the memory images, then it will create a report to highlight any identified indicators of compromise.

 If a malware sample is available (such as a malicious executable, a PDF or MS Office file), then VolDiff can be used to highlight the system changes introduced by the sample: